 Water is also an essential part of egg production.
 An egg consists of approximately 75% water, and without access to a regular, clean water supply, a hen will be physically unable to produce eggs.

-Beyond that, water contaminants such as bacteria, nitrates, and excess minerals adversely affect your chickens' performance.
+Beyond that, water contaminants such as bacteria, nitrates, and excess minerals adversely affect your chickens' performance as egg layers.

 Water pH also affects poultry performance.
 The ideal water pH for chickens is between 6.7 and 7.
 To put it in perspective, that falls neatly within the range that humans have for water consumption, which is 6 - 8.5.